Computer Science Degree Overview

 Types of Computer Science Degrees

-Students can choose from associate, bachelor's, master's, and doctoral degrees in computer science.
-Lower levels of education usually take less time to complete and often cost less than advanced degrees.
-More advanced levels of education may lead to better-paying jobs with more responsibility.
+Students can pursue associate, bachelor's, master's, and doctoral degrees in computer science.
+Lower levels of education usually take less time to complete and often cost less than advanced degrees, which may lead to better-paying jobs with more responsibility.
 Prospective computer science students should consider their personal and professional goals before applying.

 The following sections explore these types of computer science degrees, highlighting the typical formats, requirements, and postgraduate opportunities.